-This is part II of analyzing the Four Knights reasoning for murdering St. Thomas Becket from T.S.
+This is Part II of analyzing the Four Knights' reasoning for murdering St. Thomas Becket from T.S.
 Eliot's Murder in the Cathedral.
-We analyzed the First Knight's Pragmatism last time.
+We analyzed the First Knights' Pragmatism last time.
 Enter The Second Knight: William de Traci.
 Williams's account of the murder of St. Thomas Becket is as follows:

 "We are not getting anything out of this.
 We have much more to lose than to gain.
 I am not a drinking man ordinarily--to brace myself up for it.
 When you come to the point, it does go against the grain to kill an Archbishop, especially when you have been brought up in good Church traditions...I am awfully sorry about it.
 We realised that this was our duty, but all the same, we had to work ourselves up to it...and at best we shall have to spend the rest of our lives abroad.
 And even when reasonable people come to see that the Archbishop had to be put out of the way--and personally I had tremendous admiration for him--you must have noticed what a good show he put up at the end--they won't give us any glory...there's no mistake about credits for being completely disinterested in this business.

-1. If not pleasure nor utility therefore virtue argument.
+1. If not pleasure nor utility, therefore virtue, argument.

 The argument is that William will receive no money, no glory, nor honor, and we're left to imagine what it is he'll receive for the deed.
-Within the classical Aristotelian schema of ethics which The Catholic Church subsumed, there are three possible ends of human activity: (1) pleasure (2) utility: e.g. wealth, honor, etc. (3) virtue.
+Within the classical Aristotelian schema of ethics which The Catholic Church subsumed, there are three possible ends of human activity: (1) pleasure (2) utility: e.g. wealth, honour, etc. (3) virtue.
 William's argument is quietly suggesting if he's receiving no pleasure nor utility out of this, then you, O Reader, ought know this was the virtuous thing.

 2. The Ethic of Disinterestedness